Some links on this page are affiliate links. We earn a commission if you click and purchase, at no extra cost to you.

 Intro

-What Is a .cursorrules File and Why It Matters
+What Is .cursorrules and Why Does It Matter?

 Conclusion